Reconfiguring (non-spanning) arborescences: Always Reconfigurable Cases

+Since the lower bound of the length of a reconfiguration sequence between $H$ and $H'$ is clearly $|A(H') \setminus A(H)| = |A(H) \setminus A(H')|$, \Cref{lem:WEP} implies that, if $\mathcal{S}_{\Pi}(G)$ satisfies the weak exchange property then the shortest sequence variant can be solved in polynomial time for the property $\Pi$.

-\begin{theorem} The set of all directed spanning trees in $G$ satisfies the weak exchange property. \end{theorem} \begin{proof} Let $T$ and $T'$ be arbitrary directed spanning trees in $G$ with $T \neq T'$.
+In this subsection, we show that $\mathcal{S}_{\Pi}(G)$ satisfies the weak exchange property for some graph structure properties $\Pi$.
+We first show that, similar to the undirected case~\cite{IDHPSUU11}, the weak exchange property holds when $\Pi$ is the property of being a spanning arborescence. \begin{theorem} $\mathcal{S}_{\Pi}(G)$ satisfies the weak exchange property when $\Pi$ is the property of being a spanning arborescence. \end{theorem} \begin{proof} Let $T$ and $T'$ be arbitrary spanning arborescences in $G$ with $T \neq T'$.
 Suppose first that $T$ and $T'$ have a common root $r$.
 Let $e' = (u,v)$ be an arc in $T' \setminus T$ such that the path from $r$ to $u$ in $T'$ is contained in $T$.
 Clearly, we have $v \neq r$.
 Let $e$ be the unique arc directed to $v$ in $T$.
 From the definition of $e$ and $e'$, we have $e \ne e'$.
 Let $R = T + e' - e$.
 Now in $T + e'$, the vertex $v$ is the only vertex that has two arcs ($e$ and $e'$) directed to it.
 Thus, in $R$, no vertex has in-degree 2 or more.
 Moreover, all vertices in $R$ are reachable from $r$: the paths in $T$ that use $e$ are rerouted to use $e'$ in $R$, and all other paths in $T$ still exist in $R$.
-Since $|T| = |R|$, $R$ is a directed spanning tree in $G$.
+Since $|T| = |R|$, $R$ is a spanning arborescence in $G$.

 Suppose next that $T$ and $T'$ have different roots $r$ and $r'$, respectively.
 Let $e'$ be the unique arc in $T'$ directed to $r$, that is, $e' = (u,r)$ for some $u \in V$.
 Let $P$ be the path from $r$ to $u$ in $T$.
 Since $P + e'$ is a directed cycle, there is an arc $e = (v,w) \in P$ that does not belong to $T'$.
 Let $R = T + e' - e$.
 Observe that no vertex in $R$ has in-degree 2 or more since it holds already in $P + e'$.
 Observe also that all vertices in $R$ are reachable from $w$: for the descendants of $w$ in $T$, $R$ contains the same path from $w$; and for the other vertices, we first follow the path from $w$ to $u$ in $T$, use the arc $e' = (u,r)$, and then follow the path in $T$ from $r$.
-Since $|T| = |R|$, $R$ is a directed spanning tree (rooted at $w$) in $G$. \end{proof}
+Since $|T| = |R|$, $R$ is a spanning arborescence (rooted at $w$) in $G$. \end{proof}

-This proves \Cref{thm:sdstr}.
-Note that the above theorem shows that the set of $r$-directed spanning trees also satisfies the weak exchange property.

-\begin{corollary} The set of all $r$-directed spanning trees in $G$ satisfies the weak exchange property. \end{corollary}
+From the proof of \Cref{thm:dspntree}, we obtain the following corollary. \begin{corollary} $\mathcal{S}_{\Pi}(G)$ satisfies the weak exchange property when $\Pi$ is the property of being an spanning $r$-arborescence. \end{corollary}